-If only one in the couple has a distinguished title, it is proper to write his or her name and title first.
-If the wife has the professional title, you will address her name depending on whether or not she uses her maiden name professionally.
+If only one person has a distinguished title, it’s proper etiquette to write his or her name, and title first.
+If the wife has a professional title, address her name depending on whether or not she uses her maiden name professionally.

 If both parties are doctors with different last names, both their names can be written on the inner and outer envelopes.

 If both parties are doctors with the same last name, you may address the envelopes as follows:

 Many of the same rules that you use for doctors also apply for military personnel, judges, reverends, etc. If both parties have distinguished titles, it is best to write the person with the highest rank first.
 Also, make note to add “The Honorable” to a title in the case of elected government positions, excluding the President.

 When addressing a divorced female, the best practice is to address her as either Mrs. or Ms. Use her maiden name if she doesn’t use her former husband’s surname.

 Traditionally, you would use the deceased husband’s last name in the address, as well as his first name.
 However, this depends greatly on her personal preference and what she will find respectful.
 Some choose to use their own first name, and sometimes also their own last name.
 If you’re unsure, it’s best to ask what she prefers.

 Younger guests can be included on the inner envelope of their parents’ invitation listed by first name.
 However, children are normally not addressed on the outer envelope.
 For girls under eighteen years old, use “Miss.”
 Boys on the other hand, don’t require a title until they’re eighteen.